Gardens of the Righteous

 The course runs for seven to ten weeks each term, depending on Sheikh Nuh’s schedule.

-This course is part of our Quran and Sunna Lectures series.
 Classes will be taught weekly and broadcasted live from the Zawiya of Imam Abul Hasan ash-Shadhili in Amman, Jordan.

 These are lessons to sit in and benefit from entirely at your own pace—no assessments, exams, grades or homework assignments.
 You can ask the instructor questions during the Live Sessions, and they are answered during the last ten minutes of each lesson.